Moroni, the Son of Mormon: Wandering Saint

 Moroni took on his ministry as the first official Apostle to bear testimony and preach Christ to the latter-days.

 He ministers to those of the last days before the coming of the Savior for His millennial reign in glory.
 The Book of Moroni is divided into two parts.
 According to L. Tom Perry of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints:

 He writes first to the members of the Church and then to those who have not embraced the gospel of Jesus Christ.
 Moroni’s last words to the members of the Church are written as a voice of warning.
 He writes as one who sees the history of his people repeating itself in the future.
 “Behold, the Lord Hath Shown unto Me Great and Marvelous Things” - L. Tom Perry

 Moroni articulated the mode and manner of the sacrament, the qualifications for membership in the church, the doctrine regarding infant baptism and provided counsel and direction regarding following Christ.
 Why did he do this?

 ...the Lord hath shown unto me great and marvelous things concerning that which must shortly come, at that day when these things shall come forth among you.
 Behold, I speak unto you as if ye were present, and yet ye are not.
 But behold, Jesus Christ hath shown you unto me, and I know your doing.

 How very telling.
 How very convicting to later generations and the modern day for someone to sit and observe the culture, tradition, and times--then provide commentary based on that information.

 Moroni included words on charity.
-In seeing today, he saw that there exist many creeds and churches in the art of money accrual instead of soul-saving.
+Seeing modern times, he saw that there exist many creeds and churches in the art of money accrual instead of soul-saving.
 He saw that people would not be as giving or helpful.
 He saw that society accepts all manner of wicked traditions--teaching for doctrine the precepts of men.

 Truth is Considered Fiction